smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 You will now deploy your completed contract.
 This deployment is slightly different than the example in the [Deploy Your First Contract](/docs/deploy-your-first-contract/) guide.
 In our case, you will have to pass in parameters to the constructor upon deployment.

-Once compiled, you'll see a dropdown list that looks like this in the deploy pane:
+Once compiled, you'll see a dropdown menu that looks like this in the deploy pane:

 ![Remix contract selected](/files/intermediates-tutorial-01.png)

-Select the contract `VRFD20` (or the name you given to yours).
+Select the contract `VRFD20` (or the name you've given your contract).
-You will deploy it on Kovan testnet network.
+You will deploy this contract on the Kovan testnet network.
 Click the caret arrow on the right hand side of **Deploy** to expand the parameter fields, and paste the following values in:

 - vrfCoordinator:   `0xdD3782915140c8f3b190B5D67eAc6dc5760C46E9`